Freedom That Maintains Itself

 You don’t naturally own land.
 The community owns it collectively.
 Holding a land title means you’ve entered a voluntary agreement — you pay for exclusive use.
 If you stop paying, the title voids after a notice period and goes to auction.
 Proceeds cover arrears; the remainder returns to you.

-No arrest.
-No prison.
-No wage garnishment.
-No asset seizure beyond the land itself.
-Just enforcement of a voluntary contract.
+No arrest, no prison, no wage garnishment, no asset seizure beyond the land itself — just enforcement of a voluntary contract.
 Hard to see where the coercion is.

 If you don’t want to pay LVT, don’t hold titles.
 Rent from someone who does.
 Use public spaces.
 No force is applied to anyone who hasn’t opted in.